oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 2. [`meld-web-services`](https://github.com/oerc-music/meld-web-services): a set of web services to support MELD client applications.
 Historically, these were custom code to support sessions and annotations, but much of this is being replaced by off-the-shelf [Linked Data Platform (LDP)](https://www.w3.org/TR/ldp/) servers (e.g. [GOLD](https://github.com/linkeddata/gold), and more recently using various deployments of [Solid](https://github.com/solid/specification/).

-## Approach
+## 2.2 Approach

 The original intent of this project was to focus on testing the web (HTTP) interfaces between project-specific and generic back-end storage components, using existing work on [SOFA and MELD](https://github.com/oerc-music/nin-remixer-public/blob/master/notes/SOFA-architecture-notes.md) as a starting point.
 But, delving into the software, we found that much of the essential logic to be tested was exposed through API calls within browser applications.
 This required a rethink of the approach, which has led to us facing and dealing with several specific software sustainability issues.

+@@include brief summary of what SOFA is@@

+@@relevance to humanities audience: make description less technical (e.g. "data that is passed between servers and web clients".
+Also reference to internal browser calls?
+Need to introduce "browser application".
+Also mention React here -- move up to prev section)

+@@who is the audience?
+SSI?
+Who funds SSI?
+Also RSEs working in DH.
+And material to help justify doing the work properly (use of link for educating researchers).
+Funders? @@

-On closer examination, the MELD functionality in the applications we surveyed for this project, [Lohengrin forbidden question study](https://github.com/oerc-music/ForbiddenQuestion) and [Delius annotation](https://github.com/oerc-music/delius-annotation), was mainly visible only to internal API calls, so a different testing approach was needed.
+On closer examination, the MELD functionality in the applications we surveyed for this project, [Lohengrin time machine study](https://github.com/oerc-music/ForbiddenQuestion) and [Delius annotation](https://github.com/oerc-music/delius-annotation), was mainly visible only to internal API calls, so a different testing approach was needed.

-### Initial plan
+### 2.2.1 Initial plan

-The original proposal outline was as follows:
+The original plan of work was:

+@@ Shorten what follows; descibe not quote

 Proposal: (An exemplar of) Best practice for testing in DH software development